Sharing Your Repl

 Before you publish, it's a good idea to make sure that you won't be infringing any of Replit's rules.
 Publishing something that is against our rules can result in you receiving a warning and your Repl being unpublished.

-This article contains a summary of our content and behavior rules and how we enforce them.
+[This article]/legal-and-security-info/trust-and-safety) contains a summary of our content and behavior rules and how we enforce them.

 Awesome!
 At this point, our Repl is ready to be published!